SangWookKo/Genetic-Algorithm2/README.md

 * Local search using general-purpose optimisation algorithms can be applied stochastically to exploit interesting regions.
 * GAs can be run sequentially or in parallel, using an explicit master-slave paralleisation or a coarse-grain islands approach.

 This document gives a quick tour of GA(version 3.1.1) functionalities.
-It was originally written in R Markdown, using the __knitr__ package for production.
+It was originally written in R Markdown, using the <u>knitr</u> package for production.
 Further details are provided in the papers Scrucca(2013) and Scrucca(2017).
 See also help(package="GA") for a list of available functions and methods.

 ```